kaitai-io/kaitai-io.github.io/README.md

 jekyll serve
 ```

-It builds the site, lanuches a local server at http://127.0.0.1:4000/, watches the source files and rebuilds the site every time they are changed.
+It builds the site, launches a local server at http://127.0.0.1:4000/, watches the source files and rebuilds the site every time they are changed.
 This makes the testing much easier.